 If you’re currently doing an undergraduate or master's degree and are interested in teaching maths, you could apply for a paid teaching internship.

 The 3 week programme could help you to understand what it’s really like in the classroom and get a feel for school life.

 You can also find out what it's like to be in a classroom through unpaid school experience.

 Improving your maths subject knowledge

-If you need to brush up on how well you know your subject before you become a maths teacher, you can do a subject knowledge enhancement course.Find out about subject knowledge enhancement courses.
+If you need to brush up on your maths knowledge before you become a maths teacher, you can do a subject knowledge enhancement course.

 An adviser with years of teaching experience can help you to become a maths teacher.
 Chat through phone, text, or email as little or often as you need.Find out more about advisers